 Mihal Davis, CA, ND, Acupuncturist

-UW Health Integrative Medicine in collaboration with the UW Carbone Cancer Center offers integrative medicine services specifically designed for cancer patients, including acupuncture.
+UW Health Integrative Health in collaboration with the UW Carbone Cancer Center offers integrative health services specifically designed for cancer patients, including acupuncture.

 Mihal Davis, CA, ND, is a licensed acupuncturist who works with cancer patients at the Cancer Center.